scascarina/Yeast-Tools/README.md

 Example:  python Reverse_translate.py 'Sup35 protein sequence.txt'

 ## yeast_gene_name_conversion.py
-A script that accepts a file containing a list of yeast genes (either as ORF names or common yeast gene names, with on 1 gene per line) in a plain text file and converts them to the common gene name or ORF name respectively.
+A script that accepts a file containing a list of yeast genes (either as ORF names or common yeast gene names, with on 1 gene per line) in a plain text file and converts them to the common gene name or OF name respectively.
 Most lists of gene names pasted directly into a plain text editor will result in one gene per line.
 Simply save the file and run the yeast_gene_name_conversion.py script to convert the gene names.
+ORFs without a common name will remain as the ORF name.
+If a gene is not found within in the script, an error message will be printed in the terminal but the script will continue with the remainder of the file.

 A WORD OF CAUTION: in rare cases, the common name for a yeast gene is also an alias for a different gene.

 #### Usage: